2025 federal election writs

 Advertising the receipt of writs

 As required by the Commonwealth Electoral Act 1918, the receipt of federal election writs is advertised by the AEC in newspapers circulating within each state and territory.
-The table below will display when these advertisements were placed.
+The table below displays when these advertisements were placed.

 Writ